Thomas Richard Williams: Middle years and success

 In the mid-1850s, Williams contracted with the London Stereoscopic Company to publish his images.
 The LSC published the work of many eminent stereo photographers, including William England, and was able to mass-produce his works, which helped meet growing demand for his prints.
 The LSC published three stereoscopic series by Williams.

-His "First Series" was made up of portraits, artistic compositions and still life, many taken in his studio.
-May and Vidal write: “The still life studies, with their fine detail and careful composition, showed a clear influence from the 17th century Dutch painting tradition, and a profound knowledge of the iconography surrounding this genre.
-Photographs such as ‘The Old Larder,’ ‘Mortality’ and ‘Hawk and Duckling’ are superb examples of the unique power of stereography, with their superb three-dimensional compositions, and wealth of detail, which, combined with an outstanding artistic sensibility, resulted in images of astonishing finesse.
-Another remarkable group of images in this series, entitled “The Launching of the Marlborough”, taken on 31 July 1855, was highly praised in the Victorian press, since they embodied the achievement of ‘instantaneous’ photography, executed as they were from a moving boat, and managing to ‘freeze’ the waves on the surface of the sea.”
+His first series was made up of portraits, artistic compositions and still life, many taken in his studio.
+May and Vidal write:

+The still life studies, with their fine detail and careful composition, showed a clear influence from the 17th century Dutch painting tradition, and a profound knowledge of the iconography surrounding this genre.

+Photographs such as ‘The Old Larder,’ ‘Mortality’ and ‘Hawk and Duckling’ show stereography.
+Another group of images in this series, entitled “The Launching of the Marlborough”, taken on 31 July 1855, was highly praised in the Victorian press, since they embodied the achievement of ‘instantaneous’ photography, executed as they were from a moving boat, and managing to ‘freeze’ the waves on the surface of the sea.”

 The second series was "The Crystal Palace," this time at Sydenham, as the original Palace in Hyde Park had been dismantled.
 "The quality of Williams' original daguerreotypes from this event are such that, though they contain images of hundreds of people, individual facial features of Queen Victoria and her party are clearly discernible."